-Trusts and Trust Administration, Estate Planning, Probates, Special Needs, Elder Law, Business Planning, Conveyances, and Selected Litigation Services
+Trusts and Trust Administration, Estate Planning, Probates, Special Needs, Elder Law, Real Estate & Deed Matters, Business Formation, and Selected Litigation Services

 WHAT IS ESTATE PLANNING ALL ABOUT?

 Elizabeth Ivey and Rhonda Fosbinder, with the help of the knowledgeable and compassionate Ivey Fosbinder Fosbinder estate planning team, can guide you through the maze of estate planning choices, and support you and your family in transferring assets after the death of a loved one.

 Whether reviewing estate planning you have done yourself, updating an existing plan, or starting from scratch, we have the extensive experience and depth of knowledge to help you make the right choices for your needs.